s-h-a-d-o-w/next-simple-chatgpt/README.md

 - `pnpm dev`
 - Ignore Next.js claiming `Network:      http://<IP>:3000` - it's `https`.

-## Using local production bundle
+## Using production bundle locally

-- Create a certificate for `localhost` using `mkcert`
+1. Create a certificate for `localhost` using `mkcert`
-- Put/uncomment the `AUTH_URL` in your `.env.local`
+1. (If using via LAN: Put/uncomment the `AUTH_URL` in your `.env.local`.
+You will get a certificate warning in the browser, since localhost and IP don't match.
+I don't see a way of avoiding that.
+Running `next start` with IP instead of localhost results in `Request failed to proxy: ECONNREFUSED`.)
-- Create another OAuth app for localhost, put its ID and SECRET into your `.env.local`
+1. Create another OAuth app for localhost, put its ID and SECRET into your `.env.local`
-- `pnpm build`
+1. `pnpm build`
-- `pnpm start:local` (Will probably ask you about installing `local-ssl-proxy` the first time)
+1. `pnpm start:local` (Will probably ask you about installing `local-ssl-proxy` the first time)
-- Wait for `Started proxy: https://localhost:3001 → http://localhost:3000`
+1. Wait for `Started proxy: https://localhost:3000 → http://localhost:3001`

 (Thanks to [Miguel Oller for this](https://www.makeswift.com/blog/accessing-your-local-nextjs-dev-server-using-https)!)